โจ Create a command

 , this function will be called.

-A list of all the available command properties can be found in this section.
+A list of all the available command properties can be found here:

 If your new command name contains one or more spaces, you are defining a sub command.
 E.g. sub cmd